 Frenchman Johann Zarco has ridden an incredible season.
 Onboard his Tech3 Yamaha the former Moto2 champion has scored 174 points in the championship and finished 6th overall, some 40-ish points clear of Ducati superstar Jorge Lorenzo just like why not.
 The direct consequence of this was a platoon of French fans flooding the tracks all over the world to cheer for their hometown hero and celebrate motorcycling.
 Vive la France.

-Passionate about MotoGP Hospitality Packages and opportunities.
 Want to read more?
 Discover out other ABC of MotoGP!